 Older persons freedom pass

-If you're a Hackney resident over 62-and-a-half years old, you can travel for free on buses, trains and other forms of public transport in London - as well as on some national services.
-For more information see freedom pass eligibility.
+The freedom pass allows Hackney's older residents to travel for free on buses, trains and other public transport in London, as well as some national services.
+For more information visit the eligibility checker.

 Apply for an older persons freedom pass